Disk utilization thresholds for server monitors

 • Admin > Configuration Profiles > Threshold and Availability.
 Set thresholds under Disk Utilization Threshold to set a threshold value for the entire disk

 • Admin Configuration Profiles Threshold and Availability.
-Set thresholds under Partition Disk Utilization Threshold to set a common threshold value for all partitions.
+Set thresholds under Partition Disk Utilization Threshold to set threshold for a specific disk partition.

 • Server > Server Monitor > Servers > click on the server monitor > Disks.
-Set thresholds for an individual disk partition using the pencil icon under Action.
+Set thresholds for individual disk partitions using the pencil icon under Action.

 Setting thresholds for entire disk utilization and partition disk utilization: